 The extrovert who loves to talk to anybody and everybody might not enjoy a task that is done alone and away from the action.
 Likewise, someone who likes to work alone doing computer or detail work might not be your best choice for an event greeter.
 When you ask a person to do a task that falls within his or her comfort zone, you are more likely to get a positive response.

 The location of the nearest restroom should not be a mystery.
 If you are providing refreshments for volunteers, make sure they know where to find them.
 If the event venue is large or confusing, provide a map with each area labeled.
-Where can volunteers store their personal items?
+Where can volunteers store their items?
 When can they take a break?
 Give your volunteers the information required to take care of their personal needs.

 Let volunteers know who to contact if they have a question or need assistance.
 Then give them information to get in touch with that person.
 Also, give volunteers any emergency procedures that will be in place during the event.